SSENSE/node-cucumber-testrail-sync/README.md

 There are other possible options:

-  * __overwrite__: Toggle the local .feature file overwrite OR remote test case overwrite if the local Gherkins doesn't match the TestRail Gherkins.
+  * __overwrite__: Toggle the local .feature file overwrite OR remote test case overwrite if the local Gherkins doesn't match the Gherkins from TestRail.

   ```js
   overwrite: {